Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 Note that blood volume includes both plasma & blood cells such that adding the intracellular fluid volume of blood cells to plasma volume makes blood 12% of total body fluid.

-Osmosis refers to diffusion of water (solvent) across a membrane that is semi-permeable, ie, permeable to water, but not to all solutes.
-If solutes are added to one side of the membrane (but not to the other side), water will be less concentrated on the solute side of the membrane.
+Osmosis refers to diffusion of water (solvent) across a membrane that is semi-permeable, ie, permeable to water, but not to all solutes in the solution.
+If membrane-impermeable solutes are added to one side of the membrane, but not to the other side, water will be less concentrated on the solute side of the membrane.
 This concentration gradient will cause water to diffuse across the semi-permeable membrane into the side with the solutes unless pressure is applied to prevent the diffusion of water.
-The amount of pressure required to prevent any diffusion of water across the semi-permeable membrane is called the osmotic pressure.
+The amount of pressure required to prevent any diffusion of water across the semi-permeable membrane is called the osmotic pressure of the solution with respect to the membrane.

 Both forms of edema (cell & tissue swelling) can impede perfusion considerably, and is frequently a problem in cryonics patients who have suffered ischemic or other forms of blood vessel damage.
 Maintaining osmotic balance of the fluids outside & inside cells is as important as maintaining oncotic balance, ie, balance of fluids inside & outside of blood vessels.

-Much of the isotonicity of the intracellular and extracellular fluids are maintained by the sodium pump in cell membranes, which exports 3 sodium ions for every 2 potassium ions imported into cells.
-When ischemia deprives the sodium pump of energy, cells swell from excessive intracellular sodium -- resulting in edema.
+Much of the isotonicity of the intracellular and extracellular fluids is maintained by the sodium pump in cell membranes, which exports 3 sodium ions for every 2 potassium ions imported into cells.
+Proteins in cells are more osmotically active than interstitial fluid proteins.
+Because of the Donnan effect the sodium pump is required to prevent cell swelling.
+When ischemia deprives the sodium pump of energy, cells swell from excessive intracellular sodium (because sodium attracts water more than potassium does) — resulting in edema.
 Inflammation can also cause cell swelling due to increased membrane permeability to sodium and other ions.
 Interstitial edema can occur when ischemia or inflammation increases capillary permeability leading to leakage of larger plasma solutes into the interstitial space.

 [For further details on the sodium pump see MEMBRANE POTENTIAL, K/Na-RATIOS AND VIABILITY]

 A critical distinction is made in fluid mechanics between laminar flow and turbulent flow in a pipe.
 For laminar flow elements of a liquid follow straight streamlines, where the velocity of a streamline is highest in the center of the vessel and slowest close to the walls.
 Turbulent flow is characterized by eddies & chaotic motion which can substantially increase resistance and reduce flow rate.
-The Reynolds number is an empirically determined dimensionless quantity which is used to predict whether flow will be laminar or turbulent -- with 2000 being the lower limit for turbulent flow.
+The Reynolds number is an empirically determined dimensionless quantity which is used to predict whether flow will be laminar or turbulent — with 2000 being the approximate lower limit for turbulent flow.
+Transient localized turbulence can be induced at a Reynolds number as low as 1600, but temporally peristant turbulence forms above 2040 [SCIENCE; Eckhart,B; 333:165 (2011)].

 Turbulent flow could potentially be a problem in cryonics if it reduced perfusion rate or increased the amount of pressure required to maintain a perfusion rate.
 It is doubtful that turbulent flow ever plays a role in cryonics perfusion, however.
 Even for a subject at body temperature (37ºC) Reynolds numbers in excess of 2000 are only seen in the very largest blood vessels: the aorta and the vena cava.